Paul Goldschmidt Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.
+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads the league.

-- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Twins have the fifth-ranked team ERA across all MLB pitching staffs (3.85).

-- Twins pitchers combine to give up 121 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- His last time out was on Tuesday against the Seattle Mariners, when the righty tossed seven innings, surrendering two earned runs while allowing six hits.
+- In his last time out on Wednesday, the right-hander went 3 2/3 innings against the Seattle Mariners, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.